informatica-unica/lip/life/README.md

 The project requires to extend the game to general cellular automata of the [Life family](http://www.mirekw.com/ca/rullex_life.html).
-Each cellular automaton in this family is defined by a rule in the form S/B,
+Each cellular automaton in this family is defined by a **S/B rule**, i.e. a pair (S,B) of sequences of digits where:
-where:
-- S is the number of alive neighbours necessary for an alive cell to survive
+- S are the numbers of alive neighbours necessary for an alive cell to survive
-- B is the number of alive neighbours necessary for a dead cell to born.
+- B are the numbers of alive neighbours necessary for a dead cell to born.
 For instance, Conway's Game of life is defined by the rule `S23/3`.

 The project requires you to work at the following tasks:

 ## Task 1

-Define a type `rule` to represent rules in the S/B form.
-Make the `alive` function parameteric on a S/B rule.
+Define a type `rule` to represent rules in the S/B form, and make the `alive` function parameteric on a S/B rule.
 Its type must be:
 ```ocaml
 alive : bool list list -> int -> int -> Life.Rule.rule -> bool
 ```
-Modify [bin/main.ml](bin/main.ml) to pass to the `loop` function the rule S23/3.
+Modify [bin/main.ml](bin/main.ml) to pass the rule S23/3 to the `loop` function.

 ## Task 2